This song has been recorded during the following studio sessions

 Miles suggests that the piece “most resembles ‘The Return of the Son of Monster Magnet'” from the Mothers of Invention’s Freak Out!, an album that he had given to McCartney in 1966 and which resounded with the latter’s initial ideas for Sgt.
 Pepper.
 Miles continues: “except there is no rhythm and the music here is more fragmented, abstract and serious … [A] beat is sometimes established for a few bars by the percussion or a rhythmic pounding on the piano.
 There is no melody, though snatches of a tune sometimes threaten to break through.”
 Beatles historian Mark Lewisohn was granted access to the completed recording of “Carnival of Light” while compiling his 1988 book The Complete Beatles Recording Sessions.
 He outlined the contents of the four-track tape:

 The piece concludes with McCartney asking the studio engineer in an echo-soaked voice, “Can we hear it back now?”
 Lewisohn wrote that a rough mono mix was given to Vaughan, while Miles stated that the mixdown had “full stereo separation”.
 After completing the session, according to engineer Geoff Emerick, Martin said: “This is ridiculous.
 We’ve got to get our teeth into something constructive.”
-Emerick wrote that Lennon’s “Barcelona” yell and other “bits and pieces” from the “Carnival of Light” session were later recycled for “Revolution 9“, the sound collage Lennon recorded with Yoko Ono in June 1968.
+Emerick wrote that Lennon’s “Barcelona” yell and other “bits and pieces” from the “Carnival of Light” session were later recycled for “Revolution 9“, a sound collage Lennon recorded with Yoko Ono in June 1968.

 “Carnival of Light” received its only public airing at the Million Volt Light and Sound Rave.
 None of the Beatles were at the rave.
 Instead, on 28 January, McCartney and George Harrison attended a Four Tops concert at the Royal Albert Hall.
 McCartney was angry with the organisers when he learned that the tape had been allowed to play on past the agreed point, thereby giving the crowd a preview of “Fixing a Hole”.
 Edwards said this was not intentional, but that he and Doug Binder had been busy with the rave’s light show.
 The piece was played several times during the two evenings.